Skip to content

 Key Experimental Results

-Main Results: Model Vulnerability Across Platforms
+Main Results: Vulnerability of Models across Platforms

 Framework Model Amazon AR/SR Booking AR/SR BBC AR/SR Messenger AR/SR Email AR/SR